hyperledger/fabric/docs/source/commands/osnadminchannel.md

     channel.

   channel remove --channelID=CHANNELID
-    Remove an Ordering Service Node (OSN) from a channel.
+    Remove a channel from an Ordering Service Node (OSN).
 ```